 The hardest part is to make your pet cockatoo parrot like the pellet mixes.
 And, that should not come to you as a surprise.
 After all, they are the ‘seedaholics.’

-Vets advise introducing pellets to your birds by regularly giving them two or three of them along with their usual .
-And by regular , we mean and seeds.
+Vets advise introducing pellets to your birds by regularly giving them two or three of them along with their usual diet.
+And by regular diet, we mean fruit and vegetable seeds.
 Cockatiels are clever and often stubborn.
 So do not expect them to eat pellets unknowingly.
 They will only peck them when they want to.
 All you can do is hope they accept it soon.

 The key to this transition calls for patience.
-Whatever the situation, maybe, make sure that your buddy gets its daily dose of .
+Whatever the situation, maybe, make sure that your cockatiel buddy gets its daily dose of nutrients.
 Continue placing the pellets among the seeds, vegetables, and fruits, and let your pet choose.

-Suitable Fruits and for Your : The Best Alternatives to Processed
+Suitable Fruits and Veggies for Your Cockatiel: The Best Alternatives to Processed Bird Food

-Say your fruits and .
-Studies suggest that an ideal for a must contain 25% pulpy fruits and leafy greens. is finally getting acquainted with the pellet mixes.
+Say your cockatiel is finally getting acquainted with the pellet mixes.
 Lately, they seem to be liking it.
-But it should not mean you eliminate the
+But it should not mean you eliminate the fruits and veggies.
+Studies suggest that an ideal diet for a pet cockatiel must contain 25% pulpy fruits and leafy greens.

 However, there are some strict “NO-NO” ones that you must always keep away from them.
 We do not recommend vegetables with a high-water content like celery or head lettuce because of their less to no nutritional value.
 For the record, you must never feed them Avocados.
 They can prove to be fatally toxic for your little pal.